How to Play Blackjack

 • Surrender: Some games allow players to 'Surrender' their hand (first two cards) against the dealer's card, resulting in the loss of only half their wager.

-BLACKJACK CASINO ETIQUETTE
+BLACKJACK ETIQUETTE

 Additional blackjack rules may pertain to how to play blackjack at retail casinos.
 For example, casinos may require players to use hand movements to confirm their actions for the overhead cameras.